ziweiWWANG/AEB-Tracker/README.md

 1. Kalman filter parameters. `var_` represents state covariances and `q_` for process noise.
 We initialize targets with zero initial linear and angular velocity, and the initial target size is set to a value of at least two times larger than the maximum expected blob size to make the initial transient of the filter more robust.
 See Section V.A. in the paper for more discussions.

-2. `dist_threshold`: distance threshold for data association.
+2. `dist_threshold`: distance threshold (in pixels) for data association.
 Tune this number based on the size of the target and the noisy background level. `dist_threshold = 10` is a good number for relatively small targets.
 Do not use extremely small `dist_threshold` for very fast-moving targets.

 #### Key parameters for running and saving data: